-Tay-Sachs disease (Hexosaminidase A deficiency) is a progressive fatal genetic condition that affects the nerve cells in the brain.
-It is the severe form of a group of disorders caused by Hexosaminidase A deficiency.
-People with Tay-Sachs lack a specific protein called hexosaminidase A. This causes a fatty substance, GM2 ganglioside, to build up in the brain.
+Tay-Sachs disease (the most severe form of Hexosaminidase A deficiency) is a progressive, fatal genetic condition that affects the nerve cells in the brain.
+People with Tay-Sachs lack a specific protein (enzyme) called hexosaminidase A. This enzyme deficiency causes a fatty substance, GM2 ganglioside, to build up in the brain.
 It is this accumulation that causes the symptoms of Tay-Sachs.

 What causes Tay-Sachs?